Frances Slocum: Marriage and family

 Slocum was briefly married to a Delaware sometime around 1791 or 1792.
 The tradition among the Miami is that he did not treat her well, and due to domestic violence, she returned to her Delaware parents.
 Her first husband is said to have migrated west with the Delaware tribe.

-Slocum's second marriage, sometime after 1794, was to She-pan-can-ah, known as Deaf Man to the white men because of his deafness.
-She-pan-can-ah was a Miami warrior who later became a Miami chief.
+Slocum's second marriage, sometime after 1794, was to Shepoconah, known as Deaf Man to the white men because of his deafness.
+Shepoconah was a Miami warrior who later became a Miami chief.
 She first encountered him while traveling through the forest, finding him badly-wounded.
 With the assistance of her Delaware parents, she brought him to their village, where he stayed at their home and regained his health.
 Frances eventually married him.
 The couple had four children: two sons, who died at a young age, and two daughters, Kekenakushwa (Cut Finger) and Ozahshinquah (Yellow Leaf), who both survived to adulthood.
 When Frances joined the Miami she took the name Maconaquah (Little Bear).

-Sometime after the War of 1812 the Miami tribe, which included She-pan-can-ah and Maconaquah (Slocum), moved to the Mississinewa River valley in north central Indiana.
+Sometime after the War of 1812 the Miami tribe, which included Shepoconah and Maconaquah (Slocum), moved to the Mississinewa River valley in north central Indiana.
 Little more is known about Slocum's life among the natives.
 Most of the available information focuses on her later years after she was reunited with her white relatives near Peru, Indiana, in 1837.